Cutting Feedback in Misspecified Copula Models: Cutting Feedback for Misspecified Marginals

 \subsection{Simulation 2}

 The simulation study in Section~\ref{sec::simExample1} is extended to compare the accuracy of the type 2 cut posterior to that of the conventional posterior.
-Data is generated from a bivariate copula model with the same marginals as in Simulation~1, but using a Gumbel copula with Kendall's tau $\tau=0.7$.
+Data is generated from a bivariate copula model with the similar marginals as in Simulation~1 (except that $\sigma^2 = 0.25$), but using a Gumbel copula with Kendall's tau $\tau=0.7$.
 For each dataset we fit a copula model with the correct copula family (i.e. a Gumbel), along with normal marginals with mean and variance parameters $\mu_j,\sigma^2_j$ for $j=1,2$ and constrained to be positive.
-Thus, the marginals are misspecified but have the same support as that of the DGP.
-We employ the vague proper priors $\mu_j, \sim N(0,100^2)$, $\sigma_j^2 \sim LN(0,1.5^2)$, and $\text{logit} \{ \tfrac{1}{2} (\tau + 1) \} \sim N(0, 1.5^2)$.
+Thus, the marginals are misspecified but the distribution has the same support as the DGP.
+We employ the vague proper priors $\mu_j, \sim N(0,100^2)$, $\sigma_j^2 \sim \text{Half-Normal}(0,100^2)$, and $\tau \sim U(0,1)$.
 Both the outlined variational methodology and MCMC algorithms are used to evaluate the type 2 cut posterior, along with the conventional posteriors, resulting in four Bayesian estimators.
 Details are given in Part~A1 of the Web Appendix.

 The accuracy of each posterior is measured using the predictive KL divergence metrics.
-Their mean values over the $S=500$ replicates are reported in Table~\ref{Simulation3KL}.
+Table~\ref{Simulation3KL} (left hand side) reports their mean values over the $S=500$ replicates for the case where $n=1000$.
 The cut posterior provides much more accurate estimates of both the marginal and copula components, compared to the conventional posteriors.
 Moreover, MCMC and variational estimates provide very similar levels of accuracy.
+Table~\ref{Simulation3KL} (right hand side) reports the accuracy when the correctly specified copula model (i.e. with the correct forms for the marginals) is fit using both the conventional and cut posteriors computed using MCMC.
+The same vague proper priors are used for the marginal parameters, and the accuracy of the cut posterior is almost identical to the conventional posterior.
+Results for the cases where $n=100$ and $n=500$ are reported in Part~A5 of the Web Appendix, and are very similar to those for $n=1000$.